Ukraine war expected to have bigger impact on European economies - Swiss study

 "In one to two years, this effect is likely to be approximately twice as large," it added.

-Germany was the worst affected country, the study said.
+Germany was the worst affected, the study said.
 Its GDP would have been 0.7% higher and inflation would have been 0.4% lower in the fourth quarter of 2022 if Russia had neither attacked nor threatened Ukraine, the study said.

-Britain was particularly hard hit, with economic output reduced by 0.7%, and inflation increased by 0.2%.
+Britain was also hard hit, with economic output reduced by 0.7% and inflation increased by 0.2%.

 France would have seen inflation 0.3% lower and GDP 0.1% higher without the conflict, while Italian inflation would have been 0.2% lower and GDP 0.3% higher.